jiayiliujiayi/timekilleR/README.md

 |b|1|2|
 |c|2|4|

-`fread.matrix()`: takes a matrix format text file as input and import it as a matrix into the .GlobalEnv.
+`fread.matrix()`: fastly imports a matrix format text file as a matrix into the .GlobalEnv.
 And yes, it is still a wrapper of the data.table::fread, with the maggrittr:%>%.
 The format of the input file look like so:

 |             | Cell1 | Cell2 |